-“We have met, Violet Smith,” the voice echoing in her mind replies.
+“We have met, Violet Jones,” the voice echoing in her mind replies.
 “We met on the day the Earth died.”

 “I had forgotten about that.
 I travelled for centuries after that day, and my memories have begun to blur together over time.
 I’ve lived a hundred lives after all, but you know that, don’t you, Jack?”

 He laughs, the familiar octaves resonating in her mind.
 “For a half human you are perceptive, and you pay attention, little love.”

 “Don’t forget that I’m half Gallifreyan as well.
 Being perceptive comes with the territory.”